bmoussat/multiProfileApp/README.md

-# Running spring boot app with localstack
+# Running spring boot app with multiple profiles
-This project is a spring boot web application that let you upload files and store them in a localstack s3 bucket.
+This project is a spring boot web application that contains multiple profile and let us chose the wanted configuration using ```spring.profiles.active ```property

 ## Prerequisites